Arab Maghreb Union (AMU)

 Maghreb Union (AMU)

-- To analyze the competitiveness of the Maghribian countries
+- To analyse the competitiveness of the Maghrebian countries

-- To analyze the role of the Maghreb Bank for Investment and Trade
+- To analyse the role of the Maghreb Bank for Investment and Trade

 Sample of the subject - Arab Maghreb Union (AMU):